nst/Brainfuck/README.md

 It comes with unit tests and tracing / debuging functions.

-It also comes with a [Brainloller](https://esolangs.org/wiki/Brainloller) reader.
+It also comes with [Brainloller](https://esolangs.org/wiki/Brainloller) and [Braincopter](https://esolangs.org/wiki/Braincopter) readers.

 Brainfuck commands: